bigraph-toolkit-suite/bigraphs.grgen-bigraphs/README.md

 ----

-This project provides a conversion tool called **BiGGer** that translates bigraphs and bigraphical reactive systems (BRS) to several [GrGen.NET](https://grgen.de/)-compatible model files that can be executed.
+This project provides a model transformation tool called **BiGGer** that translates bigraphs and bigraphical reactive systems (BRS) to several [GrGen.NET](https://grgen.de/)-compatible model files that can be executed.
 Effectively, this transformation enables bigraph rewriting in GrGen.NET.